Engage in the Planning Process

 Where appropriate you should refer to relevant policies in the current Local Plan.

 And you should consider if the planning application relates to a Conservation Area or to any local or national designations or heritage interests.
+In this regard the following list of City of Edinburgh Council Planning Dept maps might prove useful to you:

 Boundaries of city’s 49 official Conservation Areas